koenstrien/ignitioncomputing/_services/physics-based-ml.md

             <h3>From machine-learned preconditioners to control-oriented models</h3>
             <p>
                 A good understanding of your problem is essential when applying machine learning tools.
-                We know this, because our team has developed cutting-edge tools, such as
+                Our team has developed cutting-edge tools for physics problems, such as

                 <ul>
                   <li>Data-driven preconditioners (PreconNet), applied to plasma simulations but applicable in a wider context</li>